mtzortzi/SpMV_collab/README.md

                         Model name to run
   -s SYSTEM, --system SYSTEM
                         CPU/GPU name
+  -i IMPLEMENTATION, --implementation IMPLEMENTATION
-  -l, --load            Load the model described from it's hyperparameters in it's corresponding global.py file and the -m parameter described above
+                        Implementation of the matrix, None if you want to use all implementations -c, --cache-split     Tell if we want to use dataset seperated based on cache size -l, --load            Load the model described from it's hyperparameters in it's corresponfing global.py file and the -m parameter described above
 ````